Of Course Dolly Parton Is Funding A COVID Vaccine While Also Vying For Playboy Cover

 If you’re excited about the news that we may have a pretty good-looking vaccine on the way, you can thank Dolly Parton.
 Yes, that Dolly Parton.

 Back in April, the country music icon gave Vanderbilt University Medical Center $1 million for COVID-19 research.
-According to the Nashville university’s medical center, Parton made the gift “in honor of her longtime friend,” professor of surgery Naji Abumrad, MD, who she met in 2014 while she was treated at Vanderbilt following a car accident.
+According to the Nashville university’s medical centre, Parton made the gift “in honour of her longtime friend,” professor of surgery Naji Abumrad, MD, who she met in 2014 while she was treated at Vanderbilt following a car accident.

 “Dolly’s amazing generosity is a source of inspiration and will have a lasting impact on the battle against COVID-19," said Jeff Balser, MD, PhD, President and CEO of Vanderbilt University Medical Center earlier this year.
 "She cares so much about helping others and we are very grateful for her ongoing support.
 These funds will help us complete promising research that can benefit millions in their battle with the virus.”
 That research seems to be panning out: her donation supported both a convalescent plasma study (treating infected people with plasma of people with antibodies), as well as the development of the Moderna vaccine, which so far has proved to be 94.5% effective against the virus.
 In fact, Parton is listed in the acknowledgments of the New England Journal of Medicine article about the new vaccine — a sentence I'd never thought I'd write, but here we are, and man, it's great.